 how to moisturize 4c hair daily

+Every day I ask myself whether my natural hair is moisturized enough, oiled up enough, or if I need to do something outside of my weekly routine.
+And I’m sure you ask yourself the same questions.
 That’s why I decided it’s time to figure out how to keep 4c hair moisturized for days after wash day.
-So, in this post you will learn how to moisturize natural hair daily for massive growth.
+So in this post, you will learn how to moisturize natural hair daily for massive growth.

-Should I moisturize my 4C hair everyday?
+Should I wet my 4C hair every day?

 How to moisturize 4c hair daily

 When I found out about the following technique to moisturize 4c hair, I was stunned.
 So easy, but so unknown.

 The best way to moisturize your 4c hair daily is by simply using a refresher spray and misting your hair with it every day.

 Now you might ask yourself what is a refresher spray.
 Well, let me enlighten you.
 A refresher spray is a light solution of water and a moisturizing conditioner of your choice.
 All you have to do is to mix warm water and your favorite leave-in conditioner in a water spray bottle.
 Now anytime your hair feels dry or brittle, you can simply spritz your hair to apply some extra moisture.

 And the good news is, this technique does not just work for healthy hair, but also for brittle hair and dry hair.

 What should I moisturize my 4c hair with?